 CI/CD

 Datafold, Recce, Gable, and Foundational are part of the shift-left data quality movement and provide CI integrations.
+For example, Datafold and Recce allow to compare data between production, staging, and development to validate SQL/ETL code changes based on data impact reports during CI.

 MCP Server